datagrok/opinions/README.md

 ## Versions

+The earliest timestamp I can find in my notes for this idea is September 12, 2011.
+This repository was created September 17, 2011.

-In January 2012 this project was forked (by me, as the sole author) at commit `7680ead` and improved in secrecy as part of my employer's "20% time."
-Some or all of that will eventually be merged back into this repository, pending their appoval.
+In January 2012 this project was forked (by me, as the sole author) at commit `7680ead` and improved in secrecy as part of my employer's self-directed research program similar to [Google's famous "20% time."][google-20-time] Some or all of that research _should_ eventually be merged back into this repository, _pending their appoval_.
 Until then, this project will move forward from the point it existed prior to January 2012.

 ## Licenses